-The bank statement - Once a month you will receive a bank statement.
-This is a record of cheques issued, or EFTs made in that month and of all the deposits and withdrawals made that month.
+The bank statement - Once a month, you will receive a bank statement.
+This is a record of EFTs made in that month as well as all the deposits and withdrawals made.

 DAILY RECORDS

 The most important books that you must keep for your daily records are: